 With men, there genuinely aren’t as many as there are for women.
 So we don’t have quite as much of a luxury here.

 But see what they post on social media, how they talk about their work, how they respond to reviews, and check their credentials.

-My surgeon had a vice president role in the British Association of Aesthetic Plastic Surgeons and he was very open and transparent about his work on social media.
+My surgeon had a vice president role in the British Association of Aesthetic Plastic Surgeons.
+He was also very open and transparent about his work on social media.
 So I felt in very safe hands.

 Don’t Pay On The Spot